choidaedae/choidaedae/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I am an undergraduate student of POSTECH(Pohang university of science and technology).
+- I am an undergraduate student of POSTECH (Pohang university of science and technology).
+- I am also incoming M.S. student in KAIST CS.
+(From 2025, Spring)

 ## I am interested in...
-- Computer Vision
-- Deep Learning
-- Especially, Generative Model (Diffusion Models, GAN)
+- Generative Modelling and its applications.

 ## Contact Info
 - E-mail: daehyeonchoi@postech.ac.kr